-Any competitors 16 or older, by December 31st, 2017 are eligible to register and compete in the Open category, (refer to USAC Rule 5.10.3) with a 2016/2017 USA Climbing Competitor Membership.
-Competitors may purchase a DAY-Membership ($10.00) if only competing in one National Cup competition, but must purchase a full USA Climbing Competitor Membership ($95.00) if competing in two or more, and competitors will only receive points towards the National Ranking (outlined below) if they have a USA Climbing Competitor Membership.
-National Cups are open to all age-eligible competitors; there is no requirement to compete in order to qualify for the Bouldering Open National Championship.
-However, USA Climbing will offer free registration to the National Championship for any Open competitor that competes in all National Cups and any Open competitor that wins one or more National Cup(s).
+Any competitors 16 or older, by December 31st, 2018 are eligible to register and compete in the Open category, with a 2017/2018 USA Climbing Competitor Membership.
+National Cups are open to all age-eligible competitors.
+Competitors may purchase a DAY-Membership ($10.00) to compete in a National Cup competition, but must purchase a full USA Climbing Competitor Membership ($95.00) in order to receive points towards the National Ranking (outlined below) and also in order to compete in the Bouldering Open National Championship.
+As a benefit for those competing in all Cup Series competitions or if finishing in 1st place, USA Climbing will offer free registration to the National Championship for any Open competitor that competes in all National Cups and any Open competitor that wins one or more National Cup(s).

 Competitors may register for the Open category at National Cups through the links provided on the individual National Cup pages of this website; the cost is $75.00 per competitor.

 A $10,000 cash purse will be awarded for each competition with individual payouts, male and female:

 Qualification & Final Round

 Open competitors shall compete in a Qualification round on the Friday of the event weekend (or in a separately scheduled round, if on Saturday) in a Redpoint format following USA Climbing Rule 5.4.4.